gurulea93/XG_Anti-Theft/README.md

 Example:
 ![example1](http://puu.sh/qtQoU/5020827e15.png)
 ####2.
 Go into the download and copy the Anti-Theft folder into your missionFile.
+####3.
+Copy the content from CfgNetworkMessages.hpp (in the download) and put it / marge it into your description.ext

 ###Server:
 ####1.
 Go to your @ExileServer\Addons and depbo exile_server.pbo